vitalie/dotvim/bundle/javascript-libraries-syntax.vim/README.md

 ===============================

 Syntax file for JavaScript libraries.
 Supports JavaScript libraries I am using (patches welcome).
-Should works well with other JavaScript syntax file.
+Should work well with other JavaScript syntax files.
 [SyntaxComplete][] also works well on all supported languages.

 [SyntaxComplete]:http://www.vim.org/scripts/script.php?script_id=3172